unic/estatico-nou/packages/estatico-eslint/README.md

 # estatico-eslint

-Uses ESLint to lint and optionally fix code.
+Uses ESLint to lint and automatically fix code.

 ## Installation